Home // lee // WHY DO YOU TRAVEL?

 The photo Lee sent me when he reached Machu Picchu

-Really it doesn’t matter why you travel, the most important thing is that you do travel, Robert Louis Stevenson explains it perfectly:
+I know we all have our own reasons, but really it doesn’t matter why we travel.
+The most important thing is that we do it, Robert Louis Stevenson explains it perfectly:

 For my part, I travel not to go anywhere, but to go.
 I travel for travel’s sake.
 The great affair is to move.